Electric Vehicles

 8-year maintenance$7,200$13,600

-The scenarios reveal the uncomfortable truth that honest EV advocates acknowledge: without state incentives and a long ownership period, today's EV is not a clear financial winner in most markets.
-The value proposition strengthens significantly with high annual mileage, home charging access, state incentives, and longer ownership periods.
+The scenarios reveal the uncomfortable truth that honest EV advocates acknowledge: without home charging, verified incentives, and a long ownership period, today's EV is not a clear financial winner in every market.
+The value proposition strengthens significantly with high annual mileage, cheap home electricity, lower-than-average insurance, strong resale value, and longer ownership periods.

 Who Should Buy an EV vs a Gas Car in 2026